top of page

 What We Are Currently Doing

-We’re extremely excited and motivated to keep this process moving, as we can see the economic benefits it will bring to the area.
+We’re excited and now more motivated than ever to keep this process moving.
+We can see the economic benefits it will bring to the area.
 This will allow outside money to come pouring into local businesses, as well as give residents and non-residents alike, a fantastic new recreation opportunity.

 As of right now, we do not have any dedicated off-road trails planned.
 That being said, we are quite hopeful for the future and will continue pursuing that goal.
 We believe once private land owners see the value this activity can bring, they will be more receptive to leasing their land.